 For school-age programs, we provide children with a safe environment and a wide range of recreational and learning experiences that encourage health and fitness, environmental stewardship, academic enrichment, and life-long success.
 We offer Before and/or After-School programs, School Break Camps (Winter, Mid-Winter, and Spring), one-day Professional Day programs, full day programs during parent/teacher conferences and Summer Day Camps.
 Our goal is to serve the needs of parents/guardians while addressing the special interests of each child.
-We do this by offering high quality programs that include arts and crafts, indoor and outdoor active games, homework and literacy time, science, environmental education, personal health and safety talks, cooking and nutrition, and opportunities for participants of all ages to engage with each other.
+We do this by offering high quality programs that include arts and crafts, indoor and outdoor active games, homework and literacy time, science, environmental education, personal health, and safety talks, cooking and nutrition, and opportunities for participants of all ages to engage with each other.
 We promote positive social interactions and problem-solving skills which support children in developing relationships and age-appropriate social skills.
+Our licensed school-age programs and summer day camps are engaged in an ongoing quality improvement process.
+The School-Age Program Quality Assessment (SAPQA) Initiative is a nationally recognized research-based process that assesses programs for high quality best practices.
+Staff receive training and coaching to ensure high standards are met and children's experiences meet their developmental needs.